vayzenb/vlad-lab/workstation.md

 To address this, the workstation has [anaconda](https://docs.conda.io/projects/conda/en/stable/user-guide/cheatsheet.html) installed system wide.
 Anaconda allows users to create seperate coding environments for differnt where packages or libraries can be installed.
 For example, you may want one environment for fmri analysis packages (e.g., fmriprep, nilearn), machine learning (e.g., pytorch scikit-learn), or to try out a some risky looking code base that might otherwise break everything.

+I also highly recommend you organize your code into git hub repositories, or repos.

 ### Suggested workflow

 The best way to work on Artoo is via the terminal or VSCode.